cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 {{<tab label="dashboard" no-code="true">}}

 {{<Aside type="note">}}
 Bidirectional health checks are available for GRE and IPsec tunnels.
 For Magic WAN this option defaults to bidirectional, while for Magic Transit it defaults to unidirectional.
-Continue reading to learn how to set them up, or refer to [Bidirectional vs unidirectional health checks](#bidirectional-vs-unidirectional-health-checks) for more details.
+Continue reading to learn how to set up bidirectional health checks, or refer to [Bidirectional vs unidirectional health checks](#bidirectional-vs-unidirectional-health-checks) for more details.
 {{</Aside>}}

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.